 Most people rush into Saint Peter's Basilica paying scant, if any, attention to the magnificent bronze door in the central portal.
-Apart from its intrinsic beauty, the door is one of the few works of art which links the new basilica with the old.
+Apart from its intrinsic beauty, the door is one of the few works of art which links the new church with the old.

 The door is the masterpiece of the Florentine goldsmith and architect, Antonio di Pietro Averlino (c.
 1400-c.
-1469), better known as il Filarete ('the lover of virtue').
+1469), better known as il Filarete (the lover of virtue).
 It was commissioned by Pope Eugenius IV (r.
 1431-47) and executed between 1433 and 1445.

 Each of the door's two wings is divided into three panels.
 The six panels depict: Christ Enthroned (top left), the Virgin Enthroned (top right), Saint Paul, Pope Eugenius IV receiving the keys from Saint Peter, the Condemnation and Beheading of Saint Paul, the Condemnation and Crucifixion of Saint Peter.